ytmknd/fcardLauncher/README.md

 # fcardLauncher

-A launcher utility using with felica card(including lite-s card) and reader.
+A launcher utility using with felica card(including lite-s card) and reader for Windows.

 ## Description